 The Nurse Aide Training Program is an intensive, 120-hour course consisting of classroom instruction, skills lab experience, and hands-on training at a clinical site.
 Upon successful completion, students will be eligible to take the National Nurse Aide Assessment Program (NNAAP) Examination to enroll in the Pennsylvania Nurse Aide Registry.
-For more information, please call 215-968-8482.
+For more information please email nurseaide@bucks.edu